 For both restricted and unrestricted signing keys, the random salt length is the largest size allowed by FIPS 186-5.

-NOTE TPM implementations from prior to the publication of FIPS 186-4, which introduced the salt length limitation, may use the largest size allowed by the key size and message digest size.
+NOTE TPM implementations from prior to the publication of FIPS 186-4 (prior to TPM rev 1.63), which introduced the salt length limitation, may use the largest size allowed by the key size and message digest size.